Source code control

 Why?

-The got merge command does an auto-commit after the merge.
+does an auto-commit after the merge.

-If you had run:
+If you had run the following command:

 git merge [feature branch name] --no-commit –no-ff